sammyd/sammyd.github.com/_posts/2013-03-10-building-a-range-selector-with-shinobi-charts-part-iv-adding-a-value-tracking-annotation.markdown

 The `ShinobiRangeSelector` constructor now requires that the datasource object conform to our new protocol, so we update as follows:

-{% codeblock ShinobiRangeSelector.h lang:objc %}
+{% highlight ShinobiRangeSelector.h objc %}
 @interface ShinobiRangeSelector : UIView <SChartDelegate>

 - (id)initWithFrame:(CGRect)frame